-- Teach George swear word when no one is looking
+- Teach Prince George swear words when no one is looking.

 But according to her blog The Tig, which has since been shut down, Meghan Markle doesn’t do New Year’s resolutions.